juricalihtar/Web-app-obrada-datoteka/README.md

 ## Database
 The project uses an H2 database
-You can open DB console: http://localhost:8080/h2-console Other informations you can find in application.properties file
+You can open DB console: http://localhost:8080/h2-console \n Other informations you can find in application.properties file

 ## Information